MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Zooming and Panning
 ===================
 Clustergrammer allows users to zoom and pan into their heatmap by scrolling and dragging.
+Double-clicking the visualization resets zooming and panning.
 This is useful for working with large datasets, where labels are not readable without zooming, and for closely investigating regions of interest.

 **Zooming and Panning Behavior**